 Students desiring to be excused early, or for part of the day, must submit a note signed by their parent explaining the reason for their release.
 This note must be brought to the Main Office before the start of Period 1 on the day of release.
 All such requests will be confirmed by telephone with the parent/guardian who wrote the request to the Main Office.
 Students will not be released without this additional confirmation.
-Students are also required to sign out in the Main Office at the time of release.
+Parent/guardians must enter the school to pick-up their students, who must sign out in the Main Office at the time of release.